torproject/onionbalance/docs/v2/running-onionbalance.rst

 .. note::

     You can replace backend instance keys if they get lost or compromised.
-    Simply start a new backend hidden service under a new key and replace the ``address`` in the config file.
+    Simply start a new backend onion service under a new key and replace the ``address`` in the config file.

 If you have used the :ref:`onionbalance-config <onionbalance_config>` tool